Contesting a Will in South Australia

 - Children;

-The legislation provides the circumstances under which one or the other of the above parties can contest a Will and make an application for greater distribution.
+The Succession Act 2023 (SA) provides detailed guidance on the circumstances under which the above parties may contest a Will and make an application for greater distribution.

 What Factors Will the Court Consider?